 • Check out the Marketing Mafia – SLIM’s new Board of Directors.
 Their biggest PR snowjob is how Unilever generates fog to hide its meddling fingers in monopolizing Sri Lanka’s rural home market, advertising and media, while loudly proclaiming it “locally produces” their goods.
 A barefaced white lie! (see ee Media)

 • 75 Years Ago: The US celebrated nuking Hiroshima on 6 Aug 1945.
 Those bombs were dropped not to deter Japan but to halt the advance of the Red Armies of China & the USSR.
 Canada supplied Northwest Territories uranium for the US bombs, and PM Mackenzie King expressed happiness it was exploded on “yellow” peoples and not on white Germans (who they were also at war with).
-The US had tested weapons by original peoples’ communities in New Mexico and the Pacific.
+The US had tested weapons near original peoples’ communities in New Mexico and the Pacific.
 The English conducted 12 major nuclear weapons explosion tests in Australia, 1952-57, again near original people.
 Sites are so irradiated they’re still off limits today.
 The first Sri Lankans in Canada were sold houses built on property that had buried radioactive material underneath. (see ee Sovereignty, Hiroshima)

 • Trump needs an ‘October Surprise’ to win.
 Can they provoke Iran into providing one again?

-If you don’t suspect the US and Israel planned that horror in Beirut, may you graduate from pre-school fast, for they’re planning similar things here (US & Guess Who?).
+If you don’t suspect the US and Israel planned that recent horror in Beirut, may you graduate from pre-school fast, for they’re planning similar things here (US & Guess Who?).
 August 6 was also the 75th anniversary of Hiroshima, considered a day of celebration for the same folk attacking Beirut.